alexSimy/restaurant_management_app/README.md

 - Sadly, no tests were added.
 - Implement a database seed that will insert 100 randomly generated restaurants in the database.
 To generate random data you can use chance.js or similar.
+- forgot to stop the default action of the form in `AddRestaurant` Modal.
+- forgot to close the `AddRestaurant` Modal after creating new restaurant.

 #### What to improve later ####
 - Move `themes` into redux store or Context